spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 ## Items required by FMM to request moving an issue from Plan to WIP

-- Contract is fully executed (if applicable)
+- Contract is fully executed (if applicable) - For contract approval, FMM is to obtain the agreement from the vendor, review and make any changes needed with the vendor, then submit a [Contract Request](/handbook/marketing/field-marketing/#field-marketing-contract-requests) to the FMC for processing through Coupa.
-- Event Details and FMC Checklist sections in the issue are updated and complete
+- Event Details and FMC Checklist sections in the main issue are updated and complete
 - Allocadia sub-category and line item detail panels are updated and complete

 ## Moving from Plan to WIP